Man-in-the-middle attack: Notable instances

 A Stingray phone tracker is a cellular phone surveillance device that mimics a wireless carrier cell tower in order to force all nearby mobile phones and other cellular data devices to connect to it.
 The tracker relays all communications back and forth between cellular phones and cell towers.

 In 2011, a security breach of the Dutch certificate authority DigiNotar resulted in the fraudulent issuing of certificates.
 Subsequently, the fraudulent certificates were used to perform MITM attacks.

 In 2013, Nokia's Xpress Browser was revealed to be decrypting HTTPS traffic on Nokia's proxy servers, giving the company clear text access to its customers' encrypted browser traffic.
 Nokia responded by saying that the content was not stored permanently, and that the company had organizational and technical measures to prevent access to private information.

 In 2017, Equifax withdrew its mobile phone apps following concern about MITM vulnerabilities.

+Bluetooth, a wireless communication protocol, has also been susceptible to man-in-the-middle attacks due to its wireless transmission of data.

 Other notable real-life implementations include the following: